RicardoGabriel/Monetary-Policy-and-the-Wage-Inflation-Unemployment-Tradeoff/Code/README.md

 	5. SD_BM_Quarter creates Figures 5 and A.10 and Table A.10

-Then, for Appendix B:
+Then, for Appendix C:

-	1. NKWPC_slope.m produces the estimated micro founded NKWPC model
+	1. NKWPC_slope.m produces the estimated micro founded NKWPC model and Figure C.1